zhanghai/MaterialProgressBar/README.md

 For a detailed example, you can refer to the `onCreate()` method of the sample's [`MainActivity`](sample/src/main/java/me/zhanghai/android/materialprogressbar/sample/MainActivity.java) and its layout [main_activity.xml](sample/src/main/res/layout/main_activity.xml).

-## Pre-ICS versions
+## Older versions

-Neither Support v4 nor AppCompat v7 backports animation API to versions prior tot ICS, and the [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids/) library has already been deprecated since people should all be using `minSdkVersion="14"`now, so versions older than ICS are not supported.
+Neither Support v4 nor AppCompat v7 backported animation API to versions prior tot ICS, and the [NineOldAndroids](https://github.com/JakeWharton/NineOldAndroids/) library has already been deprecated since people should all be using `minSdkVersion="14"` now, so versions older than ICS are not supported.

 ## License